zsm4/PharmacyProject/README.txt

 	-Send non-compliance notifications to provider and pharmacy(this will just be adding non-compliance to json) -Give users the ability to manually add/remove medications (no updates) -add medication to JSON
-	-Display surveys (survey questions will be provided) -not sure about this
+	-Display surveys (survey questions will be provided) - Adam -not sure about this
 	-Beautify the UI